joannakl/cs102/projects/project5_mountain.markdown

 [Code conventions](https://cs.nyu.edu/~joannakl/cs102_s21/notes/CodeConventions.pdf)
 posted on the course website.

-- You have to work with your own implementation of a BST class.
+- You have to work with your implementation of a BST class.
 It should be based on the one we have been using in class, but it cannot be based on one of the implementations in Java libraries.

 - You may use any exception-related classes.